-CHUKUDWERA CAMPBELL
+CHUKUDWERA

 of Curro Academy Wilgeheuwel received seven distinctions in the NSC examinations.
 She has also been awarded a bursary from the Gauteng City Region Academy Bursary to study Bachelor of Medicine and Surgery (MBChB) at the University of Pretoria.
-This prestigious bursary covers a potential and academically qualifying undergraduate for their entire years of study.
+This prestigious bursary covers a potential and academically qualifying undergraduate from Curro Somerset West has long aspired to work for NASA, and now with his journey starting at UCT in 2022, where he will study astrophysics, he may well get there!
+To earn a place in the 4-year course, Rohan's exam results needed to be stellar, and that they were: he received seven distinctions in his final matric examinations.